ilduchea/volunteer_tracker/README.md

 * Open localhost:4567 in chrome.

 ## Known Bugs
-_Add hours path is not flushed out_
+_Add Hours stays with the volunteer not the project_

 ## Support and Contact details
 * Tyler Stephenson